The Brothers Chaps

-Matthew "Matt" Alan Chapman (born November 1, 1976) and Michael "Mike" Raymond Chapman (born September 20, 1973), known collectively as The Brothers Chaps, are American writers, voice actors, directors, animators, producers and composers.
-They are best known as the creators of the animated series Homestar Runner.
+Matthew Alan Chapman (born November 1, 1976) and Michael Raymond Chapman (born September 20, 1973), known collectively as The Brothers Chaps, are American writers, voice actors, directors, animators, producers and composers.
+They are best known as the creators of the animated series Homestar Runner and Two More Eggs.

 Early life

 While Matt and Mike Chapman were born in Indiana, they grew up in Decatur, Georgia and later resided in Atlanta.
-Growing up in the 1980s, the Brothers Chaps were creating comic books, filming Super 8 movies and eventually toying with a video camera.
+Growing up, the brothers enjoyed creating comic books and filming Super 8 movies.

-Mike attended the University of Georgia and studied photography while Matt went to film school.
+Mike attended the University of Georgia and studied photography, while Matt went to film school at Florida State University.